-She was a principal investigator of two projects funded by the Polish National Science Center (NCN) on democracy promotion and EU sanctions (with University of Konstanz, co-funded by DFG), and currently is involved as a coordinator in the international project analyzing the condition of civil society in post-communist region 30 years after transition led by Jagiellonian University and also funded by NCN.
+She was a principal investigator of two projects funded by the Polish National Science Center (NCN) on democracy promotion and EU sanctions (with University of Konstanz, co-funded by DFG), and a coordinator in the international project analyzing the condition of civil society in post-communist region 30 years after transition led by Jagiellonian University and also funded by NCN.
 She participated in other international research projects, including Comparative Interest Group Survey, and two project on mediation in civil conflicts funded by Fritz Thyssen Stiftung and Folke Bernadotte Academy.
 She also contributed to EU Tempus funded HEART (Higher Education Action for Rights Teaching) to develop courses and programmes in Human Rights at Universities in five countries in the Western Balkans in cooperation with EU Universities.
 She was a member of COST Action European Network of Conflict Research (ENCoRe), and Disaster Bioethics.

 Currently, she acts as country coordinator at Varieties of Democracy (V-Dem) and is involved in the EU-funded project ValEUs -Research & Education Network on Contestations to EU Foreign Policy (ERASMUS-JMO-2023-NETWORKS, Project ID: 101127800).
 Within this project it is aimed to promote inter alia a new role for universities as responsible actors, as laboratories for democracy and committed partners to endangered regions, such as Ukraine.
 ValEUs convenes 21 partner institutions from 18 countries and five continents.